itzg/docker-minecraft-server/docs/misc/autopause-autostop/autopause.md

 A `.skip-pause` file can be created in the `/data` directory to make the server skip autopausing, for as long as the file is present.
 The autopause timer will also be reset.

-A starting, example compose file has been provided in [examples/docker-compose-autopause.yml](https://github.com/itzg/docker-minecraft-server/blob/master/examples/docker-compose-autopause.yml).
+A starting, example compose file has been provided in [the examples](https://github.com/itzg/docker-minecraft-server/blob/master/examples/autopause/compose.yml).

 Auto-pause is not compatible with `EXEC_DIRECTLY=true` and the two cannot be set together.